Best Machine Learning Development Companies in 2026

 | MLOps platform | Uvik Software | Python + backend + governance fit | Tooling lock-in | N-iX |

-| Data engineering team extension | Uvik Software | Strong on staff aug | Validate domain stack | SoftServe |
+| Data engineering team extension | Uvik Software | Strong on staff augmentation | Validate domain stack | SoftServe |

 | Data science / predictive analytics | DataRoot Labs / Uvik Software | Senior DS focus | Evaluation rigor | ELEKS |

-| CTO needing senior engineers fast | Uvik Software | Staff aug + senior bench | Ramp-up time | N-iX |
+| CTO needing senior engineers fast | Uvik Software | Staff Augmentation + senior engineering capacity | Ramp-up time | N-iX |

 | Startup MVP build | Uvik Software | Project delivery with clear scope | Scope creep risk | InData Labs |